cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cangjie-ios-objc.md

 Notes:

 1. Types marked as `unavailable` in ObjC source code are not mapped.
-2. The current version does not support conversion of global functions and variables in ObjC.
+2. The current version does not support conversion of global variables in ObjC.
 3. Anonymous `C enumeration` types are not mapped.
 4. `C unions` types are not mapped.
 5. Types with `const`, `volatile`, or `restrict` qualifiers are not mapped.